-- Acting as a liaison for conference managers, reporting the progress and needs of each student
+- Acting as a liaison for camp managers, reporting the progress and needs of each student

 Term of Contract

-This contract is for employment as a Students Mentor at The Academy 2015 at either Houston Baptist University (July 5-11) or Biola University (July 19-25).
-Employment begins at hire, includes individual preparation hours in the months before The Academy, and ends with the fulfillment of duties at the following events:
+This contract is for residential employment as a Students Mentor with the 2017 summer camp at Biola University (July 16-22).
+Employment begins at hire, includes individual preparation hours in the months before camp, and ends with the fulfillment of duties at the following events:

 - Staff Training: two, all-day seminars.
 Date & Location TBD.

-- Conference Week: working responsibilities start at 12:00pm on Sunday, and conclude at 12:00pm on Saturday.
+- Summer Camp Week: residential working responsibilities start at 12:00pm on Sunday, and conclude at 12:00pm on Saturday.

-- Staff Debriefing: a 1-2 hour review conducted either in-person or online and scheduled within two weeks of the conference at the earliest convenience of the Wheatstone office staff.
+- Staff Debriefing: a 1-2 hour review conducted either in-person or online and scheduled within two weeks of the camp at the earliest convenience of the Wheatstone office staff.

-Mentors are also invited to attend the conference staff after-party, though attendance is not required.
+Mentors are also invited to attend the camp staff after-party, though attendance is not required.

 - Committed to the Christian faith (See beliefs) and regularly attending a Christian church